mehulagg/gitlab/doc/user/project/merge_requests/merge_request_approvals.md

 such as merge conflicts, [pending discussions](../../discussions/index.md#only-allow-merge-requests-to-be-merged-if-all-threads-are-resolved), or a [failed CI/CD pipeline](merge_when_pipeline_succeeds.md).

-### Merge request approvals project settings
+### Approvals Settings

-The project settings for Merge request approvals are found by going to **Settings > General** and expanding **Merge request approvals**.
+The settings for Merge request approvals are found by going to **Settings > General** and expanding **Merge request approvals**.

 #### Prevent overriding default approvals